The Gospel

 Repent

-Have you recognised and confessed your sin?
+Have you recognised and confessed your sins?
 Then turn from them, and strive to live a life of obedience to Jesus and his commandments.

 Believe